written by the Honorable Colonel Rick Brewer

 For as I strive to live each day, I know that tomb’s reserved for me.

-So what do you write on the tomb of a man whose life he gave?
+So what do you write on the stone of a man whose life he gave?

 He chose to serve his county; the land of the free and brave…